Gastritis

 Why It Happens

 Gastritis arises due to factors affecting the Gastrointestinal System.
 GI conditions result from infections, inflammatory responses, structural abnormalities, or functional motility disorders of the digestive tract.
 While individual cases vary, a combination of genetic susceptibility, lifestyle factors, and environmental exposures typically contribute to the development of Gastritis.
-Early recognition of risk factors can significantly improve outcomes.

 Who Gets It / Risk Factors